dhutapratama/docs/eloquent-relationships.md

     $posts = Post::whereBelongsTo($user)->get();

 You may also provide a [collection](/docs/{{version}}/eloquent-collections) instance to the `whereBelongsTo` method.
-When doing so, Laravel will retrieve models that belong to any of the parent models within the collection:
+When doing so, Lets will retrieve models that belong to any of the parent models within the collection:

     $users = User::where('vip', true)->get();

     $posts = Post::whereBelongsTo($users)->get();

-By default, Laravel will determine the relationship associated with the given model based on the class name of the model; however, you may specify the relationship name manually by providing it as the second argument to the `whereBelongsTo` method:
+By default, Lets will determine the relationship associated with the given model based on the class name of the model; however, you may specify the relationship name manually by providing it as the second argument to the `whereBelongsTo` method:

     $posts = Post::whereBelongsTo($user, 'author')->get();